psambit9791/jdsp/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?)](https://github.com/psambit9791/jDSP/blob/master/LICENSE)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3903921.svg)](https://doi.org/10.5281/zenodo.3903921)

-jDSP is a library of signal processing tools aimed at providing functionalities as available in scipy-signal package for Python.
+JDSP is a library of signal processing tools aimed at providing functionalities as available in scipy-signal package for Python.
 The goal is to provide easy-to-use APIs for performing complex operation on signals eliminating the necessity of understanding the low-level complexities in the processing pipeline.